Shipping, Delivery and On Farm Pickup

 If I order late on Saturday or early Sunday will I have to wait a week to get my order?

-Yes.
+It depends.
 Our cut-off time for local delivery on Sunday is midnight Saturday night.
 Any orders placed after that time will be delivered the following Sunday.
 Or you could come out to the farm and pick up your order during our regular open hours.
+If you are having your order shipped we mail all orders on Monday and Tuesday.

 Where does your meat come from?

-Our chickens and hogs are raised directly on our farm in Wilson New York our cows are raised down the road on the Frerichs Family Farm also in Wilson New York.
+Our chickens and hogs are raised directly on our farm in Wilson New York our cows are raised down the road on the Frerichs Family Farm or at one of our other local Partner Farms.
+Our House Line Beef is sourced from Ford Brothers Meats and is used to supplement our dry-aged cuts and ensure the availability of top-selling cuts.

 Is your meat certified organic?